 2.2.1.2 S2B

-A new geometric calibration has been implemented on 26/04/2018 to cope with the evolution of the pointing biases.
-The calibration improves the S2B geolocation performance.
+A new geometric calibration has been implemented on 18/09/2018 to cope with a rapid evolution of the pointing biases observed during the month of September.
+S2B geometric performance has returned to normal after this update.